 Provided you are not an excluded employee, you may join the Plan once you satisfy the Plan's eligibility condition(s) described below.

 You may not join the Plan if you are an excluded employee.

-Who are excluded employees?
+You are an excluded employee if you are a nonresident alien.